 When it comes to root canal therapy, our team of doctors here at Endodontic Specialists of Colorado are some of the very best.
 It’s one thing for an adult to need root canal therapy –– but what about when your child needs more extensive dental care?
 Sometimes, there are less invasive treatment options available for kids.
 One of those treatments is a pulpectomy.
 But what is a pulpectomy, and how will it help your child?
 Read on to learn more about this treatment option and how it differs from a traditional root canal.

 Each tooth has a pulp, which is the living part of the tooth for both adult teeth and baby teeth.
 The pulp of the tooth contains the blood supply and nerve endings for the tooth, providing sensory function and producing dentin.
 Dentin is calcified tissue used to strengthen and support the tooth.

 The most common reason a child needs to undergo a pulpectomy is that a dental cavity has gone untreated for too long.
 If a cavity is allowed to progress, it will move further and further inside the tooth until it reaches the pulp.
-It will then infect the pulp, leading to a tooth abscess.
+It will then infect the pulp, leading to a tooth abscess and requiring treatment.